DATA-TRAC/consumer-complaint-response/README.md

       * New Question to 1
         - Is there a relationship between consumer complaint words and company response?
                 a.
-Are there unique words associated with each product, and is there a relationship between unique product words and possible response from the company?
+Are there unique words associated with each product, and is there a relationship between unique product words and possible response from the company? or
+                Is there a relationship between consumer complaint words and company response?"

 3. Do narratives with a neutral or positive sentiment analysis relating to bank account products lead to a response of closed with monetary relief?